Camping ground debacle and its demise. "Without prejudice"

 I asked Gary to comment about the Newspaper cutting below his reply, "Ironic, but it is evidential history."

 Photos below before & after were posted recently (2018) criticizing the Masterton Council by Paul Bodle one of Basil's grandsons , Brian Bodle's son who according to Newspaper clippings strongly supported the Rate Payers Association in the development of the Esplanade Reserve.
+Its ironic that Paul is quoted in the Wairarapa Times Age headed " Camping plans for Riversdale"

 Perhaps timely to reinforce Basil's own words " the "Credit Thieves" will stand in my shadow long after I have gone and some of those will be your relatives using my name and achievements for their own glory & recognition".